rrousselGit/riverpod/README.md

 This project can be considered as an **experimental** [provider] rewrite.

+For learning how to use [Riverpod], see its documentation: https://riverpod.dev

 Long story short:

 - Declare your providers as global variables: